 Nanjing City Wall

-In 1366 AD Zhu Yuanzhang, the first Emperor of the Ming Dynasty (1368-1644), accepted the suggestion of a chancellor to build the City Wall.
+In 1366 AD Zhu Yuanzhang, the first Emperor of the Ming Dynasty, accepted the suggestion of a chancellor to build the Nanjing City Wall.
 After 21 years of painstaking constriction, the wall was finally completed in 1386.
 According to historical records, Zhu Yuanzhang ordered 118 counties of 20 states in 5 provinces to make bricks.
-Each brick weighs about 10 kilograms with a length of 40-50 centimeters, a width of 20 centimeters and a height of 10 centimeters.
+Each brick weighs about 10 kilograms with a length of 40-50 centimeters (16-20 inches), a width of 20 centimeters (8 inches) and a height of 10 centimeters (4 inches).
 The bricks are inscribed with the names of officials who were responsible for the quality of the bricks.
 Up to 350 million bricks were used to build the wall.

 Located on the Southern Bank of the Yangtze River with abundant rainfall, rolling hills and meandering rivers, it is a difficult task to undertake such a huge project.
 However, the ancient Chinese conquered all the difficulties with their skills and built the walls by using materials appropriate for the terrain, creating Nanjing's City Wall with ever better scheme, physical feature and supreme location

-Nanjing citizens attach great importance to the work of protecting the wall because the wall symbolizes the history of Nanjing.
+Nanjing citizens attach great importance to the work of protecting Nanjing City Wall because the wall symbolizes the history of Nanjing.
 The local Municipal Government built a five-meter wide side path at Jiefangmen Gate for visitors to ascend.
 Although the completion of the Nanjing City Wall can not compete with the City Wall of Xian, it is still the longest one in the World.

-By metro: Take metro line 3 or line 4 to Jimingsi Station, Exit 4.
-Walk north, and you can see the wall.
+2. Take Metro line 3 or Metro line 4 to Jimingsi Station, Exit 4.
+Walk north for 5 minutes, and you can see the wall.